malabya/google_analytics_counter/README.md

 The only caveat to using standard Drupal procedures is the machine name of the field must be field_google_analytics_counter.

+Also If you add the custom field with standard Drupal procedures, you'll have to add the field to every content type you would like to see the pageview total on.

 1. Go to the custom field tab (/admin/config/system/google-analytics-counter-configure-types)

 2. Go to the content type you'd like to add the custom field to (/admin/structure/types/manage/form/fields)